Lac Courte Oreilles: Origin of name

 The name Lac Courte Oreilles is shared by the nearby Lac Courte Oreilles Indian Reservation.
-In the Ojibwe language, the lake is called Odaawaa-zaaga'iganiing, meaning 'Ottawa Lake,' after another of the Anishinaabe peoples.
+In the Ojibwe language, the lake is called Odaawaa-zaaga'iganiing, meaning 'Odawa Lake,' after another of the Anishinaabe peoples.
 It was referred to as such (or as "Ottowaw Lake") in early English-language descriptions of the area.

-French fur trappers, the earliest European explorers in the area, named it Lac Courte Oreilles after the Ottawa Anishinaabe peoples living in the area.
+French fur trappers, the earliest European explorers in the area, named it Lac Courte Oreilles after the Odawa Anishinaabe peoples living in the area.
 The French believed they cut off the edges of their ear lobes, so referred to them as the Courtes Oreilles, or 'Short Ears.'
 An alternative explanation is that some tribes in the region had a practice of distending their earlobes by earrings or other ornaments, and the local people's ears looked short in contrast.
 But the Indians of the Lac Courte Oreilles area did not practice that custom and had naturally shaped "short" ears.